Dropbox: Folder Settings and Permissions

 Shared links

 Shared links provide a useful way to quickly share a file or folder with the appropriate individuals without inviting them directly to the content.
-You have the option to create separate links for edit and view access (one for each).
+You can create separate links for edit and view access (one for each).
 The link settings for each appear slightly different, but overall, the experiences are similar.

 Caution: There are several caveats to using shared links that you should be aware of: